 A while ago I submitted some photos and general information to a competition run by USA science website Pulse of the Planet.
 And I won (!) with this picture of one of my personal favourites from Stoke Newington Church Street, N16.
 Interestingly one of the two runners up prizes went to another Stoke Newington sign and the other to Philadelphia-based Lawrence O’Toole.
-Anyway, you can see the full batch of entries here and I can wait excitedly for my t-Shirt and CD.
+Anyway, you can see the full batch of entries here [Link since expired] and I can wait excitedly for my t-Shirt and CD.
 Great stuff, thanks!

 PS.
 Since I wrote the text about this Fount Pen sign (see below) I came across a USA site peddling authentic Waterman’s pens.
 But, more interestingly, they have a series of old advertisements that allows this sign to be dated more accurately to somewhere between 1900 and 1930.

 Fount Pens (Stoke Newington Church Street, N16)

 This sign, crafted to fit with the limitations of the wall space, has three components:

 - Horizontal banner stating that any make of fount pen can be repaired.